How to Set a Volleyball Correctly (11-Step Guide)

 Proper arm placement has your arms up and elbows out to the side.

-Again, being prepared is key when practicing how to set a volleyball.
+Again, being prepared is key to quality setting.

 Don’t wait until the ball is almost to your hands to get yourself into these proper positions.